“I’m OK – You’re OK” (1967) introduces transactional analysis to the general public.

 - Real-Life Applications

-- But we have the power to change our “Not OK” status
+- … But we have the power to change our “Not OK” status into “I’m OK”

-- Learning out inner Child and Parent is how we strengthen our Adult, our mind and how we get rid of games and improve our relationships
+- Learning how our inner Child and Parent work is how we strengthen our Adult, our mind, how we get rid of games, and improve our relationships

 About the Author: Thomas Anthony Harris was an American psychiatrist.
 After receiving his M. D. from the Temple University School of Medicine, Harris joined the navy, to which he returned after he completed his residency and where he made a good career until he became Chief of the Psychiatry Branch of the Navy.
 He later opened his own psychiatric practice in Sacramento.